ZIX (NASDAQ:ZIXI) Issues FY21 Earnings Guidance

 ZIX (NASDAQ:ZIXI) updated its FY21 earnings guidance on Thursday.
 The company provided EPS guidance of $0.58-0.60 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.58.
 The company issued revenue guidance of $253.1-253.9 million, compared to the consensus revenue estimate of $249.24 million.ZIX also updated its FY 2021 guidance to $0.580-$0.600 EPS.

-Separately, Zacks Investment Research cut shares of ZIX from a hold rating to a sell rating in a research note on Thursday, April 29th.
-One equities research analyst has rated the stock with a sell rating and five have given a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus price target of $10.25.
+Separately, Zacks Investment Research upgraded shares of ZIX from a sell rating to a hold rating in a research report on Friday.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+ZIX has an average rating of Buy and an average price target of $10.00.

 Zix Corporation provides solutions for email encryption, data loss prevention, threat protection, unified archiving, and cloud data backup in the United States, Israel, Canada, the United Kingdom, and Switzerland.
 The company offers Advanced Email Threat Protection, a cloud-based service that defends organizations from zero-day malware, ransomware, phishing, CEO fraud, W-2 phishing attacks, spams, and viruses in email; and Information Archive, a cloud-based email retention solution that enables user retrieval, compliance, and e-discovery.